-To check out your whitelisted domain, go to Account > My Settings.
+To check out your whitelisted domain, click "Settings."

-Then click “Tracking” from the left navigation menu.
-Your whitelisted domains will appear under “Domain.”
+Then click “Tracking” in the left-side menu.
+Your whitelisted domains will appear under “Domain Whitelist.”

 If site messages are displayed on specific pages, double check the your “Send Site Message” step in your automation to ensure it reflects the correct domain:

 Site tracking code was not installed on the exact pages where the site message will appear